altairwei/CharacterCreator/README.md

 # Character Creation

+## Warning

+This mod is not compatible with old saves and require a new save.
+You may encounter some strange behaviour using the respec option while playing with an already used save.

 ## Description

 This mod removes all skill trees learnt by default on all characters and adds a new npc in the starting tavern that can teach you any skill tree.